The ultimate guide to booking a last minute Galápagos Islands cruise

 Before you start researching your dream cruise, let's get one thing straight - the Galápagos Islands are expensive.

 Besides the cruise price, there are certain non-negotiable extras (National Park fee, for example) that you have to pay for, which may impact how much you have left for the actual cruise itself.

-For us, these extras came to around $700 per person, as detailed in our post on how much our Galápagos Islands cruise cost.
+For us, these extras came to around $700 per person.

 When it comes to the cruise itself, we saw 8-day cruises for as low as $1500 on the lowest class of boat and 5-day cruises for under $1000.
 Three Australian girls joined our tourist-superior boat for 5-days at $1500, so it depends on your chosen itinerary and class of boat on how expensive your cruise will be.